 Companies want to gain external reliability, but this is not probable without first obtaining internal reliability.
 To achieve internal and external reliability, it is imperative to be in coherence with what is said and done inside and what is revealed outside.
 Employees will be more enthusiastic about defending the reputation of their company if organizational values strike a balance with their personal values.
 It is, therefore, essential to rally communication, but not to overdo it, since saturation may turn out to be counterproductive.

 Respond to Feedback

-Feedback is the cheapest, most effective, yet most underutilised management gizmo.
+Feedback is the cheapest, most effective, yet most underutilized management gizmo.
 It is a powerful tool that serves as a guide to help leaders know how they and their employees assimilate performance.
-Employees love to feel recognised and involved with the organisation.
+Employees love to feel recognized and involved with the organization.

 Core Values that vest Transparency